Historian

 Articles

 Taylor Downing regularly contributes articles, features and reviews to magazines, journals and papers.
-He writes a monthly feature on classic war films for Military History Monthly.
+He writes a monthly feature on classic war films for Military History Matters.

 Recent articles include: